Jake0Miller/time-complexity/README.md

 Does the difference between two .each loops one after the other vs one INSIDE the other make sense?
 This is the crux of the problem!

 In Big O Notation, the method I wrote is O(n^2).
-For n numbers, we do n*n (or n^2) loops.
+For n numbers, we do n\*n (or n^2) loops.
 If you can rewrite it with two .each statements back to back, that's O(n) instead of O(n^2).
-It actually uses 2*n loops, but even if it was 10*n or 100*n, that would be way better than n*n!
+It actually uses 2n loops, but even if it was 10*n or 100n, that would be way better than n*n!

 After you solve this, write another version of your efficient method that finds the duplicated numbers (not just counts them!)